CandOpSec/IncidentResponsePlan/docs/index.md

 ## Incident response team structure
 ### Brief description
 Our teams are distributed world wide, at least one team per continent.
 Every team reports to other teams through secure channels.
 We have one coordinating team which is one of the distributed teams.
-The coordinating team is a team which's region has the highest risk of being attacked and actually has the biggest number of potentialy available players.
+The coordinating team is a team which's region has the highest risk of being attacked and actually has the biggest number of potentially available players.

 ### Structures
 - Management